ahmedhamdy2121/LibrarySystem/README.md

 The reset of the diagrams (class diagrams. sequence diagrams and use cases) are in the diagrams folder.

 ## Features
-1. Hibernate is used manage the backend.
+1. Hibernate is used to manage the backend.
 2. Used double layer security (Frontend and Backend).
 3. Used generic factory function.